The Supreme Court complex

 With the establishment of the Supreme Court and the design of a new building for that court the Old High Court building was restored.
 The masonry building was carefully strengthened and put onto base isolators to seismically protect it.
 It was plastered inside and out, and the internal timber panelling was restored to its original state.
 The décor now features the original paint colours.

-Having been completely restored, the Old High Court Building has the functionality of a modern office building while remaining faithful to the original design.
+Having been completely restored, the Old High Court building has the functionality of a modern office building while remaining faithful to the original design.

-You may be interested in
+Other pages you may be interested in